erigontech/erigon/README.md

 ### Authentication API

-In order to establish a secure connection beetwen the Consensus Layer and the Execution Layer, a JWT secret key is automatically generated.
+In order to establish a secure connection between the Consensus Layer and the Execution Layer, a JWT secret key is automatically generated.

 The JWT secret key will be present in the datadir by default under the name of `jwt.hex` and its path can be specified with the flag `--authrpc.jwtsecret`.